End of the Road

 Visitors were also encouraged to try out the water brushes and other watercolor supplies provided to create art in the park one more time.
 Sixty participants created their own artwork on small watercolor blocks to take home as souvenirs of their visit.
 It was great to see old friends and participants from previous park visits as well as new faces stop by to join the painting activity and check out the artwork.

-All in all, we couldn’t have asked for a better finale to our four-year Arts in the Parks grant project and our quest to paint in all the marvelous state parks in Indiana.
+All in all we couldn’t have asked for a better finale to our four-year Arts in the Parks grant project and our quest to paint in all the marvelous state parks in Indiana.
 Paints in the Parks thanks the staff at Mounds and the entire Indiana Department of Natural Resources for their support over the years.
 This project was made possible by funding from the Indiana Arts Commission and the state of Indiana.
 And special thanks to all the new friends and artists we’ve met over the years.
 May all of you continue to create art in nature.

 While this is the conclusion to our four-year project with the Indiana Arts in Parks program, Paints in the Parks will continue with our mission to creatively connect folks of all ages and experience to nature through art.
 We’ve recently moved and look forward to painting (and encouraging others) in the many parks and wildlife reserves in the rolling hills of southern Indiana, also home to a rich history in the traditions of arts, crafts and plein air painting.